edyedy123/Fit-Friends-App/README.md

 ## System Components

 ### Workout Login Tool
-Used to login to the account of the user by simply entering authentic username and password.
+Used to login to the account of the user by simply entering an authentic username and password.
+Account and passowrd creation are also handled by this tool.

 ### Add Exercise Tool
 Used to create and add exercises to the main screen log by entering the weight and rep information for each set completed.